sphericalwave/sphericalwave.github.io/hardware/hvdc.md

 <div class="row align-items-center pb-3">

-    <p>Additionally, I played a pivotal role in supporting the electrical, HVAC, and structural trades, collaborating
+    <p>I played a pivotal role in supporting the electrical, HVAC, and structural trades, collaborating
-        closely with skilled professionals to troubleshoot challenges, implement solutions, and maintain the highest standards of safety and efficiency on the site.
-This multifunctional role not only honed my technical expertise but also underscored the importance of teamwork in achieving the ambitious goals of the Soldiers Pond HVDC project.</p>
+        closely with skilled professionals to troubleshoot challenges, implement solutions, and maintain the highest standards of safety and efficiency on site.
+This multifunctional role honed my technical expertise and underscored the importance of teamwork in achieving the ambitious goals. project.</p>

 </div>